fbpx

 If you’re using a Google Merchant Center Promotions feed and a Google Shopping feed to advertise your products, consider how your feed is built and updated to get the best results from your ads.

-For the best performance, focus on these feed optimizations:
+For the best performance, focus on these Feed Optimizations:

 • Frequent Synchronization: Frequent updates of your feed, can prevent a negative user experience with your ads.
 If an attribute like inventory, has changed to below 1, a feed updated in real-time can signal to Google Shopping to stop running the ad instead of letting people click on an ad when the product isn’t available.